Methylmalonyl-CoA: Vitamin B12

 Vitamin B12 plays an integral role in this reaction.
-Coenzyme B12 (adenosyl-cobalamin) is an organometallic form of Vitamin B12 and serves as the cofactor of Methylmalonyl-CoA mutase, which is an essential enzyme in the human body.
+Coenzyme B12 (adenosyl-cobalamin) is an organometallic form of vitamin B12 and serves as the cofactor of Methylmalonyl-CoA mutase, which is an essential enzyme in the human body.
 The transformation of Methylmalonyl-CoA to Succinyl-CoA by this enzyme is a radical reaction.

 Related diseases

 Methylmalonic Acidemia (MMA)

 This disease occurs when methylmalonyl-CoA mutase is unable to isomerize sufficient amounts of methylmalonyl-CoA into succinyl-CoA.
 This causes a buildup of propionic and/or methylmalonic acid, which has effects on infants ranging from severe brain damage to death.
-The disease is linked to Vitamin B12, which is the metabolic precursor to methylmalonyl-CoA mutase.
+However, methylmalonyl-CoA also serves as the donor for lysine methylmalonylation, a pathogenic post-translational modification proposed to play a greater role in the disease than methylmalonic acid itself.
+The disease is linked to vitamin B12, which is a cofactor for the enzyme methylmalonyl-CoA mutase.

+Combined malonic and methylmalonic aciduria (CMAMMA)

+In combined malonic and methylmalonic aciduria (CMAMMA), mutations in the ACSF3 gene impair the mitochondrial enzyme acyl-CoA synthetase family member 3 (ACSF3), disrupting the conversion of methylmalonic acid to methylmalonyl-CoA and its entry into the citric acid cycle.
+This leads to accumulation of methylmalonic acid, reduced methylmalonyl-CoA levels and decreased lysine methylmalonylation compared to healthy controls.